 Personas or traits developed by looking at careful considerations and analysis of your customer database are much more accurate than general depictions of high-risk customers.

-Segmenting to prevent returns is not much different than segmenting for marketing purposes.
+Segmenting to prevent returns is not much different from segmenting for marketing purposes.
 At the rudimentary level, you're just trying to identify trends, behaviors, traits, and other useful metrics to make smarter decisions moving forward.

 The effectiveness of this strategy is dependent on the depth of metrics you've gathered and your overall returns and handling process.

 Since Shopify doesn't natively offer any analytics tools for retailers to keep track of product returns data, it's critical that retailers optimize their spreadsheets and workflows to include key returns reason data.

 Let's say a Shopify store is planning to launch a promotion for 20% off all pink shirts as a part of a campaign for breast cancer awareness but doesn't want to risk sending this promotion to customers who have a high likelihood of returning the product.